HealthCorps: Overview

 HealthCorps is a national service program with tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.
 The program claims to impact from 400 to 600 high school students per school per year.

-The HealthCorps in-school program makes teens and pre-adolescents stronger by giving them practical life skills through interactive lessons, student-led events and demonstrations focused on the value and power of students' bodies and minds.
-HealthCorps expects students to become educated consumers and health activists, and they are encouraged to develop positive behavioral shifts that enhance self-esteem.
+The HealthCorps in-school program aims to support teens and pre-adolescents by providing practical life skills through interactive lessons, student-led events, and demonstrations that emphasize the importance of physical and mental well-being.
+HealthCorps encourages students to become informed consumers and health advocates while fostering positive behavioral changes that can improve self-esteem.

-HealthCorps is based on a peer-mentor model, in which the HealthCorps "coordinator" is generally a recent college graduate.
-Each HealthCorps coordinator is assigned 1 to 4 schools in which they lead lessons and activities on fitness, nutrition and mental resilience.
+HealthCorps operates using a peer-mentor model, where the HealthCorps "coordinator" is typically a recent college graduate.
+Each coordinator is assigned to manage 1 to 4 schools, where they conduct lessons and activities focused on fitness, nutrition, and mental resilience.
 The seminars are taught through health or other academic classes or after-school clubs, as designated by the school principal.
 Lesson content is included in a 250-page curriculum and program guide developed in the field by the coordinators and approved by the HealthCorps Advisory Board.